arlinux/gitolite-docker/README.md

 $docker build -t gitolite-docker .

 ###Start Container###
-$sh start_docker.sh
+$sh start_container.sh

 <p>
-You will see 3 directories created in you cloned folder.
+You will see 3 directories created.
-These are mounted when you stop/start container to maintain data persistent.
+These are mounted when you stop/start container to maintain data permanently.
 <br>
 <li>ssh - Contain authorized_file
 <li>gitolite  - Configs dir
-<li>repos  - Very important - you code repositories are stored here.
+<li>repos  - Very important - your code repositories are stored here.
 </p>

 ###How to manage and work?###